- About the

 This beautiful 280-acre site contains approximately 130-acres of clear water in two lakes, one of which is the county's largest lake.
 The area also includes 2.5 miles of forest along the Sangamon River as well as a 1-mile nature trail, and a 1.2-mile multi-use trail.

 River Bend opens at 7 AM year-round, weather-permitting.
-Closing times vary:
+Closing times vary, 2015 dates are:

 This preserve was once a sand and gravel mine.
 As part of its restoration, ponds called wetland bioswales were constructed with grass buffers to catch silt and pollutants from stormwater runoff.
 More than 700 tons of topsoil were brought in to help stabilize user areas, reduce erosion, and allow more than 400 native trees and shrubs to be planted.
 Additionally, all roads and parking lots, along with the multi-use trail, were built with recycled paving material.